 In a Christian study of Biology we must recognize man's position under God as ruler of creation and the animal's direct relationship to God, both of which must be considered in unison.
 Thus, Biology becomes an important source of information about the natural world and the place of people within it.
-As Christians, develop we must increasing awareness within our community of the need understand and sustain the complex interaction of life on earth.
+As Christians, we must develop increasing awareness within our community of the need to understand and sustain the complex interaction of life on earth.